ScottLogic/blog/_posts/2023-06-23-peer-review-tips.md

 title: My Top Ten Tips for Peer Review
 date: 2023-06-23 09:00:00 Z
 categories:
   - Tech
 tags:
   - Peer Review
   - QA
 summary: A brief look at why we peer review code and some top tips on how to do it well.
 author: dogle
 ---

-# My Top Ten Tips for Peer Review
+For many of us peer review is an everyday part of software development, but why do we bother and how can we do it well?
+Here are my top tips for peer reviewing code.

 ## Why do we peer-review code?